ISCS: Parameter-Guided Feature Pruning for Resource-Constrained Embodied Perception: Methodology

 \subsubsection{Bias score for additional important channels}

 Large biases often encode input-invariant global priors, such as luminance or overall tone.
-Channels with large bias scores $S_{\mathrm{bias}}$ are therefore identified as highly important: Interestingly, these bias-dominated channels correspond to the outliers observed in earlier empirical tests—those with very small per-channel bitrate but disproportionately large reconstruction loss when removed.
+Channels with large bias scores $S_{\mathrm{bias}}$ are therefore identified as highly important:

+Interestingly, these bias-dominated channels correspond to the outliers observed in earlier empirical tests—those with very small per-channel bitrate but disproportionately large reconstruction loss when removed.

-In practice, the ISCS is identified through a one-time weight parameter analysis: channels are first ranked by variance score $\operatorname{Var}(W_c)$, and top channels are used as SCs $S_{\mathrm{centrality}}$; for each SC channel $c$, non-SC channels are ranked based on their cosine similarity $\mathrm{Sim}(\bar{W}c,\bar{W}{c'})$, and top $N$ channels are selected as its SAs; finally, additional bias-dominated channels are incorporated using $S_{\mathrm{bias}}$.
-Because these scores depend only on model parameters, they are input- and dataset-invariant, making ISCS a stable foundation for the deterministic channel ordering and grouping method described in Sec.~\ref{sec:grouping}.
+In practice, the ISCS is identified through a one-time weight parameter analysis: channels are first ranked by variance score $\operatorname{Var}(W_c)$, and top channels are used as SCs $S_{\mathrm{centrality}}$; for each SC channel $c$, non-SC channels are ranked based on their cosine similarity $\mathrm{Sim}(\bar{W}c,\bar{W}{c'})$; finally, additional bias-dominated channels are incorporated using $S_{\mathrm{bias}}$.
+Because these scores depend only on model parameters, they are input- and dataset-invariant, making ISCS a stable foundation for our proposed split-computing pipeline.